 However, if you uninstalled an app or program that you don’t want, you are removing all traces of it, meaning that you are letting your OS X know that you absolutely don’t need this program.

 Clean My Mac 3, mentioned in the first point, has a fantastic uninstaller that allows you to select programs that you want to uninstall with just a click, then uninstalling such programs with all but just a click.
 Don’t delete but uninstall the program, preferably with a program like Clean My Mac 3.

 Apple very regularly rolls out updates to its OS X. Whether you have slow El Capitan, Yosemite or Mavericks or one of the older versions, chances are that an update could be around the corner.
 An update usually provides your Mac with patches and code improvements that can substantially improve Mac performance.

 So, sometimes, why is my mac so slow is a question that is simply answered with an OS X update.
 It is recommended that you keep OS X updates automatic on your Mac.
 To do this, go to Apple Menu – Software Update – Check box for automatic updates.
 Once you do this, your Mac will notify you of all updates available, as and when they are available in the future.
 It will also prompt you to update your OS X if an update is readily available at that moment.

 Shut down your Mac once in a while

 If you are one of those users who believes in always putting your Mac to “sleep” rather than shut it down, it is time to change that habit.
 Shutting down your Mac once or twice a week can mean that important system processes can be corrected, something that may happen only when your Mac restarts.

 Since your Mac doesn’t restart when you bring it back from sleep, it is important that you remember this tip.
-If you ask why is my mac so slow after sleep, this tip is your solution.
+If you ask why is my mac so slow not suddenly but only after sleep, this tip is your solution.
 All you need to do is shut down and restart.

 Repair disk permissions to speed up your Mac